Aurora-for-Audacity/Aurora-for-Audacity/README.md

 ### Note from Simone

->**Simone:** The Audacity code was patched because the module support was partially dropped, so some
+>The Audacity code was patched because the module support was partially dropped, so some
 >code was commented (but it was still there).
 >
 > I did't do any cmake or similar because I don't have time to learn it.
 The very first